Allegheny-Computer-Science-600610-25-26/ready-set-research-syllabus/cmpsc-600-fall-syllabus.md

 - [ ] The introduction section clearly describes the completed work
-- [ ] The introduction section motivates the completed work from a professional perspective focused on science, technology, engineering, mathematics, and societal implications
+- [ ] The introduction section motivates the completed work from a professional perspective focused on science, technology, engineering, mathematics, broader impacts, and societal implications
 - [ ] The introduction section outlines the ethical implications of the thesis
 - [ ] The introduction outlines the structure of the senior comprehensive project